 If needing to contact the program/institution directly, please call Heather Bowman at 828-726-2605 or email firstname.lastname@example.org.
 The Physical Therapist Assistant Program at Caldwell Community College ant Technical Institute is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.

-If you are applying to the Physical Therapy Assistant program at CCC&TI and you have reviewed the contents of this webpage, please complete the forms in the PTA Webpage Review Confirmation document and return both forms via email to the Health Sciences Admissions Office (firstname.lastname@example.org).
+If you are applying to the Physical Therapy Assistant program at CCC&TI and you have reviewed the contents of this webpage, please complete the forms on the PTA Webpage Review Confirmation webpage.